OfficeDev/Office-Inspectors-for-Fiddler/README.md

-# MAPI Inspector Fiddler Extension
+# MAPI Inspector for Fiddler
-Messaging Application Programming Interface (MAPI) Inspector extension for Fiddler helps you to further decode the HTTP payload to MAPI message according to MAPI Extensions for HTTP protocol family.
+Messaging Application Programming Interface (MAPI) Inspector for Fiddler helps you to further decode the HTTP payload to MAPI message according to MAPI protocol Open Specifications.

 ## Introduction
-Use this extension to add a MS Protocol column in Fiddler web session panel and MAPI Inspector under fiddler Inspectors.
+Use this inspector to add a MS Protocol column in Fiddler web session panel and MAPI Inspector under fiddler Inspectors.

-This is an extension of [Fiddler](http://www.telerik.com/fiddler) that provides further decoding methods for the message, which are transferred via MAPI over HTTP transport.
-Install this extension, you can live capture and parse the MAPI message to know what happened on the wire.
+This is an inspector of [Fiddler](http://www.telerik.com/fiddler) that provides further decoding methods for the message, which are transferred via MAPI over HTTP transport.
+Install this inspector, you can live capture and parse the MAPI message to know what happened on the wire.

 ## Installation
 ### MAPI Inspector ###
-1. Install the latest [Fiddler](http://www.fiddlertool.com) tool.
+1. Install the latest [Fiddler](http://www.telerik.com/fiddler) tool.
 Fiddler must be run at least once before installing MAPI Inspector.
 2. Copy the file [MAPIInspector.dll](https://github.com/HuiliDong/MAPI-Inspector-for-Fiddler/MAPIInspector.dll) into  C:\Program Files\Fiddler2\Inspectors  and restart Fiddler.
 Or if you want to put in more effort, clone this repo, build it, and copy the built MAPIInspector.dll to your C:\Program Files\Fiddler2\Inspectors directory.
 3. Restart Fiddler and then the MAPI Inspector will display under Inspectors.
 ![alt tag](https://cloud.githubusercontent.com/assets/13864956/10044516/329c59c4-622e-11e5-9b68-8ef920d4ead8.jpg)